Alabama A&M University: Media

 Alabama A&M University is the licensee for National Public Radio affiliate station WJAB 90.9, which operates 24 hours a day, seven days a week on campus.
 WJAB airs various public affairs programming, as well as live coverage of Bulldog athletic events.

-Notable people
+Notable alumni

+Police department

+The Alabama A&M University Department of Public Safety (DPS) is AAMU's campus police.